 Our net cash flow from operating activities and distributions of capital from unconsolidated entities for the six months ended June 30, 2013 totaled \$1.6 billion.
 In addition, we had net repayments from our debt financing and repayment activities of \$363.7 million in 2013.
 These activities are further discussed below under "Financing and Debt."
-During the first six months of 2013, we also:
+During the first six months of 2013, we or the Operating Partnership also:

-- funded the acquisition of an outlet center, an additional ownership interest in three community/lifestyle centers, and an ownership interest in a European property management and development company for \$246.6 million, - received proceeds of \$183.0 million from our sale of a mall and four community/lifestyle centers, - paid unitholder distributions totaling \$833.1 million and paid preferred unit distributions totaling \$2.6 million, - funded consolidated capital expenditures of \$394.3 million (includes development and other costs of \$39.0 million, renovation and expansion costs of \$235.0 million, and tenant costs and other operational capital expenditures of \$120.3 million), - funded investments in unconsolidated entities of \$37.4 million and loans to related parties of \$37.8 million, and - received proceeds from the sale of marketable and non-marketable securities (net of purchases) of \$27.6 million.
+- funded the acquisition of an outlet center, an additional ownership interest in three community/lifestyle centers, and an ownership interest in a European property management and development company for \$246.6 million, - · received proceeds of \$183.0 million from our sale of a mall and four community/lifestyle centers, - paid stockholder dividends and unitholder distributions totaling \$833.1 million, - paid preferred stock dividends and preferred unit distributions totaling \$2.6 million, - funded consolidated capital expenditures of \$394.3 million (includes development and other costs of \$39.0 million, renovation and expansion costs of \$235.0 million, and tenant costs and other operational capital expenditures of \$120.3 million). - funded investments in unconsolidated entities of \$37.4 million and loans to related parties of \$37.8 million, and - received proceeds from the sale of marketable and non-marketable securities (net of purchases) of \$27.6 million.

-In general, we anticipate that cash generated from operations will be sufficient to meet operating expenses, monthly debt service, recurring capital expenditures, and distributions to partners necessary to maintain Simon Property's REIT qualification on a long-term basis.
+In general, we anticipate that cash generated from operations will be sufficient to meet operating expenses, monthly debt service, recurring capital expenditures, and dividends to stockholders necessary to maintain our REIT qualification on a long-term basis.
 In addition, we expect to be able to generate or obtain capital for nonrecurring capital expenditures, such as acquisitions, major building renovations and expansions, as well as for scheduled principal maturities on outstanding indebtedness, from:

-- excess cash generated from operating performance and working capital reserves, - borrowings on our credit facilities, - · additional secured or unsecured debt financing, or - additional equity raised in the public or private markets.
+- excess cash generated from operating performance and working capital reserves, - · borrowings on our credit facilities, - · additional secured or unsecured debt financing, or - additional equity raised in the public or private markets.